Valerio357/gpt-verse/README.md

 ## Acknowledgements

 - We would like to thank all the contributors to the project and the open-source community for their support.
-- Miner AI Beta is meant to be used for ai data mining over documents and research purposes only.
+- GPT-Verse is meant to be used for ai data mining over documents and research purposes only.
 We are not responsible for any misuse of the library.